Pythm/ad-Lightwand/README.md

      lightwand_language: "en"
    ```
    The app creates a singleton that can be imported by other apps to listen to the same modes.

+   > [!NOTE]
+   > Translating night and off also results in app checking if mode name starts with the translated modename equivalent, to turn off and prevent motion.
 ---